Patrick van Luijk: Biography

 As of October 2004 he started becoming active as a sprinter, training twice a week.
 It didn't take him a long time to become the fastest runner at the team and this encouraged him to become better.
 In local meetings with other teams however he was not able to win yet and because he always wanted to win he decided to join a better team named Rotterdam Atletiek.
 From February 2005 he is coached by Errol Esajas and since that time he is training six times a week instead of the two times before.
 This resulted in his participation at the European Championships of 2006 after only being active in the sport for two years.
 At the European Championships he reached the final with the 4 × 100 metres relay team together with Timothy Beck, Caimin Douglas and Guus Hoogmoed.
 In the final they finished in eighth position with 39.64 while they had been running 38.85 in the semi-final.
 Van Luijk also participated at the 200 metres where he was eliminated in the second round.

 In 2007 Van Luijk won his first national title at the 60 metres indoor and a year later he tried to defend his title, but he came only 0.004 too short on Guus Hoogmoed to finish in second position that time.
 Later in 2008 he became the Dutch national champion over 100 and 200 metres outdoor, claiming his second and third title.
-The 4 × 100 metres relay team together with team mates Maarten Heisen, Caimin Douglas and Guus Hoogmoed (Gregory Sedoc and Virgil Spier as reserves) did qualify for the Olympics.
+The 4 × 100 metres relay team together with teammates Maarten Heisen, Caimin Douglas and Guus Hoogmoed (Gregory Sedoc and Virgil Spier as reserves) did qualify for the Olympics.
 Initially they finished in 17th position during the qualification process while only the first 16 teams would qualify, but due to the cancellation of the Australian team they were allowed to start in Beijing.
 In their qualification heat Heisen, Hoogmoed, Van Luijk and Douglas placed third in behind Trinidad and Tobago and Japan, but in front of Brazil.
 Their time of 38.87 was the fifth fastest out of all sixteen participating nations in the first round and they qualified for the final.
 In the final, the second baton change between Hoogmoed and Van Luijk failed, resulting in a slow time.
 They still finished the race to place seventh, before the disqualified Chinese team.